Whitefield's Tabernacle

 Built: 1741-1851

-Architect: Henry Masters (New Tabernacle)
+Architect: Henry Masters (New Tabernacle); other buildings unknown

 Abandoned: 1983

-Listed: Old Tabernacle Grade I, Chapel
+Listed: Old Tabernacle Grade I, Chapel House and New Tabernacle Grade II.

 Visited: 2010, 2011, 2014

-Page Updated: March 2014
+Page Updated: April 2026

 Time has not been kind to Whitefield's Tabernacle.
 I climbed the wall to be confronted by an overgrown graveyard littered with used needles, sharps bins and other hazardous waste.
 The New Society Room long ago collapsed in on itself following an arson attack and young trees now jostle for space amidst crackled beams and palmette columns in the interior.